 Disney Animal Kingdom Lodge and Villas During COVID-19

 During these COVID-19 times, I’m sure you’re wondering, “Is Animal Kingdom Lodge open?”
-According to Disney’s website, the Jambo House section of Animal Kingdom Lodge is currently closed for overnight guests as a result of the pandemic.
-Kidani Village, the resort’s DVC villas, is open, albeit with a pared-down menu of recreational offerings.
+We’re happy to announce that yes, according to Disney’s website, both the Jambo House section of Animal Kingdom Lodge and Kidani Village, the resort’s DVC villas, are open, albeit with a pared-down menu of recreational offerings.

-Dining options are depressingly slim right now, with two of the resort’s most popular restaurants – Boma and Jiko – closed due to COVID-19.
-While Sanaa, the African-Indian fusion restaurant located at Kidani Village at Disney’s Animal Kingdom Villas, is open daily for breakfast, lunch, and dinner, and finally getting more of the attention that it deserves (much to the chagrin of the us longtime Sanaa fans – we loved your bread service and savanna views way before it was COVID cool).
-Aside from that, you can also eat at Animal Kingdom Lodge’s quick-service restaurant The Mara, at Jambo House, but only for breakfast, as well as the Maji Pool Bar and Uzima Springs Pool Bar.
+Dining options here remain a shadow of their former self, with Jiko still being closed due to COVID-19.
+While Sanaa, the African-Indian fusion restaurant located at Kidani Village at Disney’s Animal Kingdom Villas, is open daily for breakfast, lunch, and dinner, and finally getting more of the attention that it deserves (much to the chagrin of us longtime Sanaa fans – we loved your bread service and savanna views way before it was COVID cool).
+Aside from that, you can also eat at Animal Kingdom Lodge’s quick-service restaurant The Mara at Jambo House, as well as the Maji Pool Bar and Uzima Springs Pool Bar.

 Additionally, as previously mentioned, the resort’s normal slate of recreational activities and other special experiences have also been restricted.
-This specifically includes the Sense of Africa and Starlight Safari behind-the-scenes tours, dining with an animal specialist at Sanaa, and a wine tasting at Jiko, as well as campfires, arcades, spas, and salons parkwide.
+This specifically includes the Sense of Africa and Starlight Safari behind-the-scenes tours, dining with an animal specialist at Sanaa, and a wine tasting at Jiko, as well as spas and salons parkwide.

-It’s also important to note that while this is what’s currently open at Animal Kingdom Lodge, there are a few amenities that have also been suspended across Walt Disney World including Disney’s Magical Express, FastPass+, and Extra Magic Hours, Minnie Vans, and valet parking.
+It’s also important to note that while this is what’s currently open at Animal Kingdom Lodge, there are a few amenities that have also been suspended across Walt Disney World including Disney’s Magical Express, Minnie Vans, and valet parking.

 These other resort-specific amenities are also on hiatus or greatly reduced: